Maxenceoresteleandre/Projet-ANDROIDE-Pogobots/KALMAN/pogoKalman/README.md

 ## Pogobot Calibration

 Functions used to calibrate the Pogobot: find the correct motor values (between 0 and 1023) which make the robot move forward without turning.
 Keep in mind that Pogobots are very sensitive to environmental perturbations.
-Dust, an uneven ground and older toothbrushes can affect the trajectory of a robot.__
+Dust, an uneven ground and older toothbrushes can affect the trajectory of a robot.<br />
 To calibrate the robot, we turn on the motor for a short time, check if the robot turned left or right, ajust the values of the motors accordingly and repeat a few times.

 **Functions:**